 Grief & Loss

-Life can be difficult at times.
-2020 has been a particularly rough year with numerous challenges for many.
+Life can be difficult and stressful at times.
 Are you tired of others trying to normalize "a new normal?"
-It's helpful being able to hold space with another in a confidential environment to talk about these day to day struggles.
+It's helpful being able to hold space with a therapist in a confidential environment to talk about these day to day struggles.

 Coping with the loss of a loved one is by far one of the most difficult challenges many of us face.
 Whether you have experienced a recent death or are going through what is known as anticipatory grief due to a terminal diagnosis, you are on a journey filled with a lot of varying intense emotions.
 Grief takes on many different forms and is unique to everyone.
 Grief does not follow a trajectory, nor is there a timeline for your pain.
 Grief is not always associated with death.
 We can feel grief from a loss of a job, a breakup, or other personal losses.
 You may be experiencing complicated grief if you have feelings of intense sadness and ongoing emotional pain, feelings of emptiness and hopelessness, avoidance, isolation and detachment from family and friends, or a lack of desire to engage in things that once brought you joy.
 It is important to seek help coping with your grief if you are having difficultly eating and sleeping, the inability to work or return to regular activities, inability to care for yourself, feelings of worthlessness, or thoughts of suicide.
 A counselor can guide you through these feelings without judgment.
 Remember no loss is to big or small to ask for help.
 You do not have to suffer in silence.
 You do not have to grieve alone.